huntresslabs/deployment-scripts/Bash/README.md

 ## Legacy Mobileconfigs

 These are kept around for historical reasons in the `legacy-mobileconfigs` folder. **Do not use these these files unless you are specifically directed to by Huntress Support**

+## Microsoft Defender for Endpoint

+**These configs are not for the Huntress Agent.**
+These profiles allow for proper provisioning of Microsoft Defender for Endpoint on a macOS host, per Microsoft documentation.